Nanoshi/DurainShell/README.md

 Tools can use the outputs of other tools.

 ## NMAP Parser example
 Imports nmap.xml and converts it to an array of objects.
-More tool output will be added to the $targets variable as you do more scans.
+More tool output will be added to the $targets variable as more scans are conducted.
 ```
 $targets